andlo/mycroft-skills-list-gitbook/skills/mycroft-chat-skill.domcross.md

 ---
-description: The Mycroft Chat allows you to interact with other community users.
-This
+description: 'The Mycroft Chat allows you to interact with other community users.
+This '
 ---

 ### _mycroft-chat-skill.domcross_